 The Association may participate in financial instruments with off-balance sheet risk to satisfy the financing needs of its borrowers and to manage their exposure to interest-rate risk.
-These financial instruments include commitments to extend credit.
+These financial instruments include commitments to extend credit and commercial letters of credit.
 The instruments involve, to varying degrees, elements of credit risk in excess of the amount recognized in the consolidated financial statements.
 Commitments to extend credit are agreements to lend to a borrower as long as there is not a violation of any condition established in the contract.
-Commitments generally have fixed expiration dates or other termination clauses and may require payment of a fee by the borrower.
-At December 31, 2023, \$145.7 million of commitments to extend credit were outstanding.
+Commercial letters of credit are agreements to pay a beneficiary under conditions specified in the letter of credit.
+Commitments and letters of credit generally have fixed expiration dates or other termination clauses and may require payment of a fee by the borrower.
+At December 31, 2024, \$151.4 million of commitments to extend credit and \$1 thousand of commercial letters of credit were outstanding.